hyperstack-org/hyperstack/docs/client-dsl/state.md

 In other words `mutator` defines a method that is wrapped in a call to `mutate`.
 It also has the advantage of clearly declaring that this method will be mutating the components state.

+> Important note:  If you do an early exit from the mutator using a `return` or `break` no mutation will occur.
+If you want to do an early exit then use the `next` keyword.

 ### The `state_accessor`, `state_reader` and `state_writer` Methods

 Often all a mutator method will do is assign a new value to a state.
 For this case Hyperstack provides